MBHallgren/MINTyper/README.md

 * [Options and usage](#options-and-usage)
     * [Functions](#functions)
     * [Standard usage](#standard-options)

 # Introduction
 Mint3 is a tools designed to quickly a distance matrix from a set of input sequencing reads.
-It can take both short read illumina sequences and long read Oxford Nanopore sequences.
+It can take both short read Illumina sequences and long read Oxford Nanopore sequences.

 # Requirements